Scott Lee Kimball: Apprehension

 By the end of 2005, Kimball's marriage to McLeod had deteriorated.
-He was away from home more often, showed less interest in finding Kaysi, and according to her "managed to make me feel like I was just not cutting the mustard."
+He was away from home more often, showed less interest in finding Kaysi, and according to Lori, "managed to make me feel like I was just not cutting the mustard."
 She suspected he was also having an affair with a woman in California, where his travels were increasingly taking him.
 During that summer, Kimball had twice called the police, alleging domestic violence and leading to her arrest both times; McLeod claimed both incidents were fabrications so that Kimball could move a waitress he was having a relationship with into their house.
 By the fall he had moved out and rented a small house in Lafayette.
 He persuaded his girlfriend to buy him a gun, as he was legally prohibited from doing so due to his felony conviction, on the grounds that he would teach her how to hunt with the rifle, but once she gave him the gun she never saw it again.

-In January 2006 an optometrist in Lafayette, concerned that his bank statement had not arrived, went to the bank to find out the status of his business's money market account.
-There he learned that there had been much more activity on it recently than he had been aware of.
-In the preceding three weeks $83,000 had been deposited in it, and $55,000 written in checks, most of them to Kimball's beef company, which shared a nearby office with his mother's insurance agency.
+In January 2006, an optometrist in Lafayette, concerned that his bank statement had not arrived, went to the bank to find out the status of his business's money market account.
+There he learned that there had been much more activity on it than he had been aware of.
+In the preceding three weeks, $83,000 had been deposited in it, and $55,000 had been written in checks, most of them to Kimball's beef company, which shared a nearby office with his mother's insurance agency.

 Security camera footage from the bank showed Kimball making the deposits.
 Local police investigated, but could not talk to him, as he had left the state.
 Barb Kimball's employees told detective Gary Thatcher they had seen some of the optometrist's mail on Kimball's desk.
 A search of his office suggested that he had stolen the optometrist's statements from the poorly secured closet where the optometrist kept his business records; sheets of practice signatures and faked subpoenas to Lori McLeod were in the garbage.
 Kimball had also used an altered version of his mother's notary stamp to forge a lien release on a car he had severely damaged in an accident the month before.
 At Kimball's home, which he had now sublet, police found a trailer that he had collected a $10,000 insurance payment on after having reported it stolen.